matthew-balogh/notebooks-r/README.md

 Considering the sufficiently large sample size ($n\approx{250}$) for each subgroup of neighborhoods, the standard normal distribution has been utilized to determine the z-scores associated with the Confidence Interval, within which the null hypothesis would not be rejected.

-The conclusion has been derived from the following diagram, which depicts that the z-scores associated with the observed difference of the two samples fall within the Confidence Interval and not within the Rejection Areas.
+The conclusion has been derived from the following diagram, which depicts that the z-scores associated with the observed difference of the two samples fall within the Confidence Interval and not within any of the Rejection Areas.

 That is, we attribute the observed difference solely to chance rather than a statistically significant observation.